December 14-15, 2019

 Runners meeting one of the listed qualifying standards may apply for acceptance into Desert Solstice.
 The entry fee applies to all runners regardless of qualification time, and all runners are eligible to earn prize money for their performances as listed below.
 Runners may request acceptance at other race lengths (e.g. 100k, 12 Hour) for comparable performances.

 Runners not meeting listed times may petition acceptance to a given standard for other circumstances (e.g. course difficulty).
+A one-time one-year exception may be made.
+If the runner has attempted Desert Solstice in the past and has still failed to achieve a standard, no further exceptions will be made.
 However, keep in mind the best way to demonstrate competence for a fast ultra is to run a fast ultra, not a difficult one.

 Qualifying marks should be recent, preferably in the last three years.